beling/book-pl/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 <span class="caption">Listing 7-5: Declaring the `hosting` module as `pub` to
 use it from `eat_at_restaurant`</span>

-Unfortunately, the code in listing 7-5 still results in an error, as shown in Listing 7-6.
+Unfortunately, the code in Listing 7-5 still results in an error, as shown in Listing 7-6.

 ```console